maximalwert/strafforts/docs/development-guide.md

     The app uses [Yarn][Yarn] to manage JS dependencies.
 Please first make sure it's properly installed.
 Then use the following command to install:

-       yarn install
+       yarn

     The app uses [TypeScript][TypeScript] instead of JavaScripts.
-A post-install step has been configured to compile TypeScript files after `yarn install`.
+A post-install step has been configured to compile TypeScript files after `yarn`.

 8. Fire up web server, worker and watcher.

-       rake foreman:start
+       bundle exec rake foreman:dev

       This Rake task is designed to provide that one command for all development needs using [Foreman][Foreman]:
       - fire up a Rails web server